-- 18. Failure to heed an administrative summons. - 19.
-Failure to comply with the instructions of any College official or law enforcement officer acting in the line of duty and/or failure to identify oneself to these persons when requested to do so. - 20.
-Assisting anyone in the commission of any acts in this section. - For residential students Please see Residence Hall Conduct Code for additional rules while living on-campus. - III.
-Sanctions - A. Warning or Reprimand -A written or oral notice, which cautions the student that further behavior of the same or similar type shall be cause for disciplinary action by the College. - B. Probation-A written reprimand for violation of specified regulations.
+- A. Warning or Reprimand -A written or oral notice, which cautions the student that further behavior of the same or similar type shall be cause for disciplinary action by the College. - B. Probation-A written reprimand for violation of specified regulations.
 Probation is for a specific period of time and includes the probability of additional and more severe sanctions if the student is found to be violating any institutional regulation(s) during the probationary period. - C. Restriction-The withdrawal of specified privileges for a definite period of time.
-Restrictions may include, but are not limited to, campus housing, dining services, computer labs, recreational facilities, college events or activities, parking areas, etc. - D. Restitution-A payment for financial injury in cases involving theft, destruction of property or deception. - E. Fines/Fees-A payment for violation of campus policies or other offenses such as excessive or persistent noise, littering, violation of residence hall visitation hours or other regulations. - F. Educational or Discretionary Sanctions-Work assignments, behavioral contracts, administrative referrals, community service, attendance at drug and alcohol education classes and/or other related discretionary assignments. - G. Grade Reduction-In academic misconduct cases, faculty may reduce class grades for tests or assignments as part of the imposed sanctions. - H. Suspension-The President or designee may at any time suspend or deny readmission to a student when the President or designee believes that the presence of that student on campus poses a danger to the health, safety or welfare of any member of the College community, or that the student poses a danger of inflicting serious emotional distress on others, or creating a substantial disruption of normal campus activities, including classroom instruction.
-Temporary suspensions, pending a formal hearing, may also occur at the discretion of the President or designee.
+Restrictions may include, but are not limited to, campus housing, dining services, computer labs, recreational facilities, college events or activities, parking areas, etc. - Restitution-A payment for financial injury in cases involving theft, destruction of property or deception. - E. Fines/Fees-A payment for violation of campus policies or other offenses such as excessive or persistent noise, littering, violation of residence hall visitation hours or other regulations. - F. Educational or Discretionary Sanctions-Work assignments, behavioral contracts, administrative referrals, community service, attendance at drug and alcohol education classes and/or other related discretionary assignments. - G. Grade Reduction-In academic misconduct cases, faculty may reduce class grades for tests or assignments as part of the imposed sanctions. - H. Suspension-The President or designee may at any time suspend or deny readmission to a student when the President or designee believes that the presence of that student on campus poses a danger to the health, safety or welfare of any member of the College community, or that the student poses a danger of inflicting serious emotional distress on others, or creating a substantial disruption of normal campus activities, including classroom instruction.
+Temporary suspensions, pending a formal hearing, may also occur at the discretion of the President or designee. - I. Expulsion-The involuntary and permanent separation of the student from the College. - IV.
+Disciplinary Administration - A. Academic Misconduct (Vice President of

-- I. Expulsion-The involuntary and permanent separation of the student from the College. - IV.
-Disciplinary Administration - A. Academic Misconduct (Vice President of Academic Affairs/Dean of Instruction/Dean of Extended Campus Offices).
+Academic Affairs/Dean of Instruction/Dean of Extended Campus Offices).